Advanced Blending Solutions

 1. Minimization of quality give away

-The blend control and optimization system will execute the blend using optimized blend recipes that generate minimum quality give away.
-The actual quality give away is depending on the actual component availability and as such no number can be guaranteed.
-Instead, Modcon guarantees that the integrated tank quality for a set of 3 blend qualities is meeting the upfront calculated blend target.
+The blend control and optimization system will execute the blend using optimized blend recipes that generate minimum quality giveaways.
+The actual quality giveaway is depending on the actual component availability and as such no number can be guaranteed.
+Instead, Modcon guarantees that the integrated tank quality for a set of 3 blend qualities meets the upfront calculated blend target.
 If the actual blend economics drive the blend to meet different constraints as expected during the blend set-up, then this shall be acceptable as well.

 2. Generation of optimized blend recipes